SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 1. Optionally, click the *Show settings* button to configure [script execution options](xref:Script_execution_options).

 > [!NOTE]
-> Feeds can often contain multiple values and therefore the value(s) will be wrapped in a JSON array.
+> Feeds can often contain multiple values, and therefore the values will be wrapped in a JSON array.
 To be consistent, this will also be the case when only a single value is fed.

 ## Navigating to a URL